DedalJun/backendplugin/README.md

-Run commands from directory where located project \n
+Run commands from directory where located project

 For building use command: